Spanish Language Placement and Exemption Exam

 Students who graduated from a high school in a Spanish-speaking country, or students who graduated from a Spanish Academy, must take a copy of their transcript to their academic counselor in order to receive authorization to enroll in the appropriate course.

-*Unless you are not planning to continue coure study, you may not be required to take a language exam.
-Please read the Category VI GE Requirement Policy.*
+*Unless you are not planning to continue course study, you may not be required to take a language exam.
+Please read the Category VI General Education Requirement Policy.*

 Refreshing your language knowledge and skills

 The Academic Testing Center has a small reference library to help you with your test preparation.
 Click here to learn about the check-out and return policies and procedures.